Byont-Ventures/hackathon/frontend/README.md

 });
 ```

-> **Note**: As you can see we don't have to take care of the provider, and on top of this Wagmi generates supports end-to-end type safety for all smart contract calls.
+> **Note**: As you can see we don't have to take care of the provider, and on top of this Wagmi provides supports end-to-end type safety for all smart contract calls.

 ### ABIs

 You might have noticed that we had to pass the contract ABI to the `useReadContract` hook.
-The Contract Application Binary Interface (ABI) is the standard way to interact with contracts in the Ethereum ecosystem from outside the blockchain and for contract-to-contract interaction.
-Data is encoded to a binary (string) according to its type, as described in this specification.
+The contract `Application Binary Interface` (`ABI`) is the standard way to interact with contracts in the Ethereum ecosystem from outside the blockchain and for contract-to-contract interaction.
+Using the ABI, data is encoded to a binary sequence according to its type.
 The encoding is not self-describing and thus requires a JSON schema to decode, similar to how Protobufs work.

 Nowadays, many tools automatically generate the ABI whenever you compile your smart contract (as a backend engineer).
 As a frontend engineer, you must import the generated ABI into your code to interact with smart contracts.
 Developers usually place the ABI in a folder called [`abis`](/frontend/src/abis/).